-- Keep all medication in the original container in which they were dispensed and ensure it is only used for the person for whom it was prescribed. - Keep medicines in their original outer packaging, to protect from sunlight. - All medicines should be stored in a cool (below 25°C), dry place unless refrigeration is required (between 2°C and 8°C); temperatures should be recorded daily and a documented process should be in place should the temperature fall out of range. - The expiry date of the product can change once opened. - Rotate stock so the earliest expiry is at the front; this way it will be used first. - Set up a system to check all expiry dates monthly. - Record the date opened and the calculated expiry on the medicine package/label at the time of opening for liquid medicines, insulins, eye/ear/nose drops, eye ointments and nose sprays. - Seek advice from the community pharmacist if medicines are found to have been stored outside their intended conditions or if their dispensing labels become illegible (e.g. on creams etc.).
-Do not discard on this basis alone. - Medication under the responsibility of staff must be stored in a locked, designated area when not being administered (noting any specific storage instructions e.g. controlled drug). - Residents who have their own medication and self-administer should keep it locked in a secure cupboard in their room, and any surplus stock should be stored and grouped together. - Expiry dates are checked every time before use. - Storage temperatures of medicines rooms and fridges are monitored and recorded daily; staff must know what to do if any deviation from the required range is recorded. - Use of PRN medication should be closely monitored by the home staff so that excess stock is not ordered but that the person does not run out within the 28 day cycle.
+- Keep all medication in the original container in which they were dispensed and ensure it is only used for the person for whom it was prescribed. - Keep medicines in their original outer packaging, to protect from sunlight. - All medicines should be stored in a cool (below 25°C), dry place unless refrigeration is required (between 2°C and 8°C); temperatures should be recorded daily and a documented process should be in place should the temperature fall out of range. - The expiry date of the product can change once opened. - Rotate stock so the earliest expiry is at the front; this way it will be used first. - Set up a system to check all expiry dates monthly. - Record the date opened and the calculated expiry on the medicine package/label at the time of opening for liquid medicines, insulins, eye/ear/nose drops, eye ointments and nose sprays. - Seek advice from the community pharmacist if medicines are found to have been stored outside of their intended conditions or if their dispensing labels become illegible (e.g. on creams etc.).
+Do not discard on this basis alone. - Medication under the responsibility of staff must be stored in a locked, designated area when not being administered (noting any specific storage instructions e.g. controlled drug). - Residents who have their own medication and self-administer should keep it locked in a secure cupboard in their room, and any surplus stock should be stored and grouped together. - Expiry dates should be checked every time before use. - Use of PRN medication should be closely monitored by the home staff so that excess stock is not ordered but the person does not run out within the 28-day cycle.
 The home should liaise with the GP to order appropriate quantities of PRN medication based on usage levels, and only order at the usual monthly request time, not as an urgent interim. - PRN medications should be reviewed at least every 6 months and should be kept in the original packs so expiry dates can be checked. - Care home staff must NOT routinely dispose of all medication at the end of each month if it is appropriate to carry forward.